Darxo/Hardened/README.md

 - Champion **Fallen Heroes** now always spawn with full armor condition

 **Greenskins:**
+- Regular Goblins no longer have a 20% chance to drop a loot item
 - Add **Goblin Fighter** (higher tier version of **Goblin Skirmisher**)
 - Add **Goblin Stalker** (higher tier version of **Goblin Ambusher**)
 - **Goblin Racial** now grants 50% increased defenses from equipped shield and allows them to use **Shieldwall** with any shield